BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

 - <span id="opt-no-build-output">[`--no-build-output`](#opt-no-build-output)</span> / `-Q`

-  By default, output written by builders to standard output and standard error is echoed to the Nix command's standard error.
+  By default, output written by builders to standard output and standard error is echoed to the Bsd command's standard error.
   This option suppresses this behaviour.
-  Note that the builder's standard output and error are always written to a log file in `prefix/nix/var/log/nix`.
+  Note that the builder's standard output and error are always written to a log file in `prefix/bsd/var/log/bsd`.

 - <span id="opt-max-jobs">[`--max-jobs`](#opt-max-jobs)</span> / `-j` *number*

-  Sets the maximum number of build jobs that Nix will perform in parallel to the specified number.
+  Sets the maximum number of build jobs that Bsd will perform in parallel to the specified number.
   Specify `auto` to use the number of CPUs in the system.
   The default is specified by the `max-jobs` configuration setting, which itself defaults to `1`.
   A higher value is useful on SMP systems or to exploit I/O latency.